Supporting Young People

 What kind of young person would I be helping?

-- We support young people who are often isolated and experiencing various difficulties including: deprivation, abuse or bullying.
+- We support young people who are often isolated and experiencing various difficulties including: deprivation, abuse, bullying or caring responsibilities.
 Some have high functioning autism and benefit from help with communication and social interaction.

 As a volunteer, what would I do?